geneticchain/bootchain/README.md

 to generate your art.  **art-min.js** will be exactly the same thing but minified to save you money when you deploy to the chain.
 Each byte deployed to the chain costs money so its important to be efficient here.
-Lastly the **metadata.js** file will contain a function to convert your hash into traits available on your art.
+Lastly the **metadata.js** file will contain a function to convert the token hash into your art's traits.

 ### Src Directory

-This contains the source code of your art broken down into three files to make life easier in the long run.
+This contains the source code of your art script broken down into three files to make life easier in the long run.

 #### **traits.js**

-Contains a function which takes in the token hash and converts it into various traits used by your art.
+Contains a function which takes in a token hash and converts it into traits used later to render your art.

 There are a bunch of functions in here for your convenience.
 Several randomization functions are included so you don't have to write them from scratch.
 The functions generate pseudo random data so the results are random but still determinsitic.
 Pure randomization would lead to unknown results each time the script runs to generate your art.

 #### **art.js**

 Includes the code used to generate/render your art.
 There are a few things to note in this file.
 Nothing is set in stone on how this file works.
 Modify it